hcasse/Thot/README.md

 # Thot V2.0

-**Thot** is a document generator taking as input a textual document expressed in a wiki-like language (currently `dokuwiki`,  `markdown`, `textile` are supported but more will be added) and produces as output a nice displayable document (HTML, Latex, PDF, etc).
+**Thot** is a document generator taking as input a textual document expressed in a wiki-like language (currently `creole`, `dokuwiki`,  `markdown`, `textile` are supported but more will be added) and produces as output a nice displayable document (HTML, Latex, PDF, DocBook).
 The main concept is to make document-making as less painful as possible while unleashing powerful textual dialect: the basic wiki syntax may be improved by augmenting the syntax thanks to external modules.

 Thot is delivered under the license GPL v2 delivered in the [COPYING.md](file:COPYING.md) file.